 Palindrome’s base was located near the bay a few cities over.
 Five buildings were surrounded by a moat with no visible way to cross the water.
 Theodore surmised they used a shipping company as a front if they were doing something illegal with stolen materials.
-He could see why Boss might not want to eliminate them completely.
+He saw why Boss wanted to avoid eliminating them completely.
 If he played his cards right, he could absorb Palindrome into Rift and have access to their port.

 The werecat sneered.
 It wasn’t like Boss was short on transportation companies.